ESP32 Web Server in Arduino IDE: Control LEDs

 Introducing Web server?

-When we talk about web server in the context of the internet of things, the web server is nothing but the location where our website files stores and Web server process these files to clients based on the request of a client.
+When we talk about web servers in the context of the Internet of Things, the web server is nothing but the location where our website files are stored, and the Web server processes these files to clients based on the request of a client.
 Website files are web pages of any site.
 Like you are using this website to read an article on how to make an EPS32 web server, this webpage is stored in a server of our hosting company.
-So when you click on the link to open this article, you request a client to a server of our hosting company.
+Hence, when you click on the link to open this article, you make a request as a client to a server of our hosting company.

 After receiving this particular page request, our hosting company server processes this request to display this webpage.
-Similarly, we can use ESP32 as a host for storing web pages, and when someone requests a web page through a local network, esp32 will serve this webpage.
-The picture below provides a view of client-server based communication.
+Similarly, we can use ESP32 as a host to store web pages, and when someone requests a web page through a local network, esp32 will serve this webpage.
+The picture below provides a view of client-server-based communication.

 client and server

-After receiving HTTP GET request, the server responds with web pages.
-The web server also responds through the HTTP protocol.
-If web files are not available on Server or it is down due to some technical reasons, you will see a message of error 404 on the web browser.
-In the above figure, there is only one client and one server.
-But a server can connect to multiple web clients and service requests through HTTP protocol.
-Web server is also known as Server host which listen to other web clients and service the requests.
+After receiving an HTTP GET request, the server responds with web pages, and the web browser knows how to use that response to display a web page.
+The web server also communicates through the HTTP protocol.
+If web files are unavailable on the server or if it is down due to technical reasons, you will see an error message, specifically error 404, on the web browser.
+In the figure above, there is only one client and one server depicted.
+However, a server can connect to multiple web clients and service their requests through the HTTP protocol.
+The web server is also referred to as the server host, as it listens to other web clients and services their requests.

 In this mode, ESP32 board connects to your WiFi network through a router.
 So the medium of communication between the web client and ESP32 is the router.
 It gets the IP address from the Wifi router.
 With this IP address, web clients can access the Web server through an existing local network.